carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 The first three are self-explanatory, but what's the output?
 We saw this in the wizard for starting a new document, by default you are able to pick from pdf, html, and word document.
 Basically, this allows you to export your qmd file as a file type of your choice.
 There are [other options for output](https://bookdown.org/yihui/rmarkdown/output-formats.html) and even more can be added by installing certain packages, but these are the three default options.
 <br>

 We’ll see other formatting options for YAML later on including how to add bibliography information, customize our output, and change the default settings of the knit function.
-Below is an example of how our YAML file will look at the end of this workshop. **FIXME - update the YAML**
+Below is an example of how our YAML file will look at the end of this workshop.
 ~~~
 ---
 ---
-title: "Data Article: Trier social stress test and food-choice: Behavioral, self-report & hormonal data"
+title: "Data Article: Trier social stress test and food-choice: Behavioral, self-report & hormonal data (Carpentry Workshop Version)"
 author: "Felix Jan Nitsch; Manuela Sellitto; Tobias Kalenscher"
-date: "June, 25 2021"
-output:
-  html_document:
-    df_print: paged
+format: html
+editor: visual
 bibliography: references.bib
-knit: (function(rmdFile, encoding) {
-      out_dir <- '../output';
-      rmarkdown::render(rmdFile,
-                        encoding=encoding,
-                        output_file=file.path(dirname(rmdFile),
-                        out_dir,
-                        'DataPaper-ReproducibilityWorkshop.html'))})
+execute:
+  echo: true
 ---
 ---
 ~~~